UDL-TF/Organization/infrastructure/overview.md

 ### Controllers

-Each server runs two CronJob controllers:
+Two CronJob controllers manage all servers:

-- **Restart Controller**: Automatically restarts servers daily at 04:00
+- **Restart Controller**: Automatically restarts all servers daily at 04:00
-- **Update Controller**: Checks for game updates every 30 minutes
+- **Update Controller**: Checks for game updates every 30 minutes and updates all servers as needed

 ### Active Servers